 Another rule of thumb: If it hasn’t fit you in more than a year (and you weren’t pregnant or within one year postpartum) then be like Elsa and just let it go!
 Seriously.
 Clothes that don’t fit don’t need to be taking up space.

 I know all of your excuses for hanging on.
 I use them too.
 But, try a clean sweep.
 Then, when that little summer dress from your glory days shouts, “Hey fatty, you aren’t as cute as you were that summer!” shut it up by ripping it off the hanger and giving it away.

 Rule Two: Only Buy Clothing That Fits

 Are you a “shopping optimist?”
 I am sometimes.
 She’s the person who finds the cute item on the clearance rack that will fit “perfectly” five-to-fifteen pounds from now.
 If you are a shopping optimist too, let me encourage you to stop.
+Why are you intentionally buying clothes that don’t fit you?
 This is a tremendous waste of money and a great shame inducer.
 Buy clothing that fits you now.
 Not ten pounds from now.

 No matter what size you are wearing today, there are great clothing options out there that look nice.
 So don’t punish yourself by not allowing yourself to spend money on clothing in your current size!
 I’ve done this, post-babies especially.
 Let me assure you, this is a mind game that doesn’t work.
 It keeps you trapped and depressed and, once again, shamed.